Fortress Ridge Trail (Two Panoramic Lookouts)

 Fortress Rock Lookout

-The views from the lookout are breathtaking, with a section of the Grose Valley right in front, surrounded by two giant cliff walls.
+The views from Fortress Rock are stunning, featuring a section of the Grose Valley where Govetts Creek winds through, framed by towering cliff walls.

 Views to the west from Fortress Rock